bin2415/llvm-BBProfiling/README.md

 ---

 This is a dynamic LLVM Pass which is to give the basicblocks id and profile the ids.
+This is the example of how to use llvm pass transform the `bc` file and call the runtime library.

 ### Build the pass by doing that: